C2SM/c2sm.github.io/docs/tasks/assignment.md

     Tasks from C2SM Member Groups
   </summary>
 1. **Submission:**
-Tasks can be submitted as issues through our GitHub repository [Tasks-Support](https://github.com/C2SM/Tasks-Support) at any time.
+Tasks can be submitted as issues through our GitHub repository [Tasks-Support :material-open-in-new:](https://github.com/C2SM/Tasks-Support){:target="_blank"} at any time.
 The task proposal must include a description and goals of the task, a time estimate, a statement of urgency, the groups involved, and at least one contact person.
 It should also describe the benefit to C2SM.
-Please follow the instructions to [Submit a Task](https://github.com/C2SM/Tasks-Support#submit-a-task).
+Please follow the instructions to [Submit a Task :material-open-in-new:](https://github.com/C2SM/Tasks-Support#submit-a-task){:target="_blank"}.

 2. **Evaluation:**
 The Core Team will evaluate the proposals and may provide feedback/ask questions/reiterate the proposals to the groups.
 Priority will be given to tasks with greater benefit to multiple C2SM groups.
 Updates on the tasks will be directly given on the submitted task in the GitHub repository.